 Pancreotonia (토양체질) and Gastrotonia (토음체질): the stomach-fire pathway

 These constitutions have a strong, easily-overheated Stomach.
 Under chronic stress, fire accumulates in the Stomach and the Heart rather than primarily in the Liver.
 The clinical picture overlaps with hwa-byeong but the patient often reports more upper-abdominal burning, easy thirst, and panic-like episodes alongside the chest mass.
 Treatment cools the Stomach fire and calms the Heart; aggressive Liver-soothing herbs alone underperform.
+This stomach-fire route is the one most often associated with hwa-byeong in Pancreotonia, the constitution in which it appears most characteristically.

 Hepatonia (목양체질): the deep liver-heat pathway